 Pizzighettone – Riverbank Walks

-What to look for:
+What should you look for:

-- Brick walls along the river
+- Brick walls that line the river

-- Authentic small-town Italy
+- A true small-town Italy

 Crema – Biking and Town Scenes